Wilks 'disappointed, not defeated' over Panthers snub

 AP Sports Writer

-The Panthers announced on Thursday they’ve agreed to hire Frank Reich as their new head coach.
+The Panthers announced on Thursday they’ve agreed to hire Frank Reich as their coach.

-“The sun rose this morning and by the grace of God so did I,” Wilks said in Tweet Friday.
+“The sun rose this morning and by the grace of God so did I,” Wilks tweeted Friday.
 “Many people aren’t built for this but I know what it means to persevere and see it through.”

-Wilks thanked players, coaches, and staff for their dedication, saying that he took pride in representing his hometown of Charlotte.
+Wilks thanked players, coaches and staff for their dedication, saying he took pride in representing his hometown of Charlotte.

 The Panthers interviewed Wilks, who is Black, twice for the position before settling on Reich, who is white.

-The Associated Press reached out to Wigdor’s office Friday to see if it planned more legal action.
+The Associated Press reached out to Wigdor’s office Friday to ask if it planned more legal action.

 “We do not have another comment at this time other than what we posted,” spokeswoman Courtney Cormican said.

-The Panthers said the team will have their first public remarks when Reich is introduced at a press conference on Tuesday.
+The Panthers said the team will have its first public remarks when Reich is introduced at a news conference on Tuesday.

 “When Coach Flores filed this action, I knew I owed it to myself, and to all Black NFL coaches and aspiring coaches, to stand with him,” Wilks said in a statement through his attorney last February.
 “This lawsuit has shed further important light on a problem that we all know exists, but that too few are willing to confront.
 Black coaches and candidates should have exactly the same ability to become employed, and remain employed, as white coaches and candidates.”